An amazing Tour to Askja and Holuhraun Lava Field in the Highland of Iceland

 Our next stop was by the small waterfall, Gljúfrasmiður falls, in the glacial river Jökulsá á Fjöllum, which is the second-longest river in Iceland (206 km).

 Jökulsá á Fjöllum literally means the Glacial River in the Mountains.
-It is a very forceful glacial river coming straight from Vatnajökull glacier, the largest glacier in Europe.
+It is a very forceful glacial river coming straight from Vatnajökull glacier, Europe's largest ice cap by volume.

 During my visit to the highland back in 2014, I took a video of Gljúfrasmiður falls, but on that day it was rain and fog in the highland.
 In the video, you can hear and see the power of this ice-cold glacial river.

 I took a photo of my husband and our guide, Erlingur, both of them wearing lopapeysa, the traditional Icelandic woolen sweater - you can see the Queen of the Icelandic mountains behind them.

 Erlingur is such a lovely guide.
 He lives in Akureyri and drove from his hometown very early in the morning to pick us up at Mývatn.
 As this tour is a slow tour then we didn't feel rushed in any way during these 11 hours.
 My husband is a magician, so he was entertaining the other passengers on the tour during the long drive through the highland of Iceland, giving Erlingur a break to focus on his driving.

 And I also chipped in from time to time when I had some knowledge on this part of Iceland, which I wanted to share with the other passengers ;) It felt like we were just friends travelling together in Iceland - and that is what slow travel is all about.